Distribution and access

 How long does the install take?

 arize.sh install to all pods running, depending on cluster size, image pull speed, and whether the cluster has a separate ArizeDB node pool.
 The default arize.sh timeout is short for slower clusters; pass -t 5400 to allow 90 minutes for the full install.
-Time is mostly spent pulling images and waiting for init jobs (install-postgres-init, install-minio-init, install-gazette-init, install-druid-init) to complete.Can I change `clusterSizing` after the install?
+Time is mostly spent pulling images and waiting for init jobs (install-postgres-init, install-gazette-init, install-druid-init) to complete.Can I change `clusterSizing` after the install?

 Can I change `clusterSizing` after the install?